Online Master’s in Mental Health Counseling Programs

 Online Student Support Services

-An integral aspect of online learning is having the support of the university and program department on your schedule.
-Some online master’s in mental health counseling programs have online specific student support, with an understanding of the need for flexibility to meet your needs.
-Unlike on-campus students with office visits, as an online student you should have access to faculty and student support staff when you are logged in.
-These online student support offices may have extended office hours, virtual meeting times, and an array of online resources to support you and your graduate education.
+An integral aspect of online learning is the support provided by the university and program department, which can be tailored to your schedule.
+Some online master’s in mental health counseling programs offer dedicated online student support that emphasizes flexibility to help meet individuals’ needs.
+Unlike on-campus students who may require office visits, online students can access faculty and student support staff while logged in.
+These online student support services often extend office hours, offer virtual meetings and provide a wide range of online resources to enhance your graduate education experience.

 Clinical Experience Placement Assistance

-To complete your accredited online master’s in mental health counseling program and obtain licensure, you must finish a clinical experience of internship hours.
+To fulfill the requirements of an accredited online master’s in mental health counseling program and obtain licensure, you must successfully complete a clinical experience of internship hours.
 These types of experiences will give you the opportunity to put your learned skills and knowledge into action.
 Even with previous experience, sometimes landing an internship can be difficult.
-For online learners, some universities do not have specific internship placement teams—only offering services to those on-campus students.
-However, there are programs that support their online learning students in finding internship placement sites close to your home, no matter where you call home.

 Small Class Sizes